HFG43/final_capstone_back_end/README.md

 # About <a name="about-project"></a>

-**"Final Capstone Back-End"** is an API for saving records of different users, displaying different experiences, and also allowing the registered users to book or cancel an experience.
-It is made with Ruby on Rails and PostgreSQL.
+**"Final Capstone Back-End"** is an API designed to host various gastronomic experiences, user records, and user reservations for different experiences.
+The allowed actions in this app are to create a new user, create, delete, and get reservations as well as get experiences.
+It was designed in Ruby on Rails and PostgreSQL.

 ---